-First, let’s break down what makes for a good bias light and why then lets look at some economical ways to implement both DIY and off-the-shelf solutions.
+First, let’s break down what makes for a good bias light and why.
+Then, let’s look at some economical DIY and off-the-shelf solutions.

 Selecting a Bias Light

-The most important thing to consider when selecting a bias light for your television (aside from the physical consideration as to whether the said light style will actually fit behind the screen) is the color temperature.
+The most important thing to consider when selecting a bias light for your television (aside from the physical consideration of whether the light actually fits behind the screen) is the color temperature.

 Light bulbs have a color temperature listed using the Kelvin Color Temperature Scale.
-The lower the number the warmer and more red the light; the higher the number the cooler and more blue the light.
-Candle flames are 1,900K and are very warm and cast a very reddish/yellow light.
+The lower the number, the warmer and more red the light; the higher the number, the cooler and more blue the light.
+Candle flames are 1,900K.
+They are very warm and cast a reddish/yellow light.
 Standard incandescent light bulbs are approximately 2,800K and are still quite warm.
 “Cool White” or “Daylight” bulbs have color temperatures ranging from 5,000-6,500K.

-While any bias lighting is better than no bias lighting as far as eye strain is concerned, if you want bias lighting that not only relieves your eye strain but actually makes the content you’re viewing look better you’ll need the right bulb.
-To that end, you want a bulb temperature that is as close as possible (if not identical) to the reference point used in the industry that both manufactures the screens you’re looking at as well as creates content for said screens and that’s 6500K.
+While any bias lighting is better than no bias lighting as far as eye strain is concerned, if you want bias lighting that not only relieves your eye strain but actually makes the content you’re viewing look better, you’ll need the right bulb.
+You want a bulb temperature that is as close as possible (if not identical) to the reference point used in the industry that both manufactures the screens you’re looking and creates content for said screens.
+That temperature is 6500K.

-The bulbs (be they CFL or LED) inside your HDTV or monitor are calibrated to 6500K, the film and digital video shot is color corrected to have a 6500K white reference point, and the editing suites where content is edited and worked on have 6500K bias lights.
+The bulbs (be they CFL or LED) inside your HDTV or monitor are calibrated to 6500K.
+The film and digital video is color corrected to have a 6500K white reference point.
+The editing suites where content is edited and worked on have 6500K bias lights.
 Regardless of whether you use a fluorescent tube light, a strip of LEDs, or an incandescent light bulb, you want one with as close to a 6500K color temperature as you can get if your goal is to maximize the quality of the on-screen image.

-This immediately rules out the majority of lighting we use around our homes as there is a distinct consumer preference for warmer light.
-What makes for a homey and warm feeling in your abode, however, makes for a poor bias light for your screen.
+This immediately rules out the majority of lighting we use around our homes, as there is a distinct consumer preference for warmer light.
+What makes for a homey and warm feeling in your abode makes for a poor bias light.

-In addition to selecting a light source that is approximately 6500K color temperature, if you’re dead set on getting the absolute best picture possible you may wish to also look at the Color Rendering Index (CRI) of the light bulb.
-This number is rarely listed on bulbs intended for household use but with some careful digging (or by purchasing bulbs intended for hobby or commercial applications where the CRI is important such as high-end saltwater fish keeping) you can find the CRI.
+Picking a light with the right color temperature is likely all you need to do.
+However, if you’re dead set on getting the absolute best picture possible you may wish to also look at the Color Rendering Index (CRI) of the light bulb.
+This number is rarely listed on bulbs intended for household use, but with some careful digging (or by purchasing bulbs intended for hobby or commercial applications where the CRI is important) you can find the CRI value.
 A CRI of 90 out of 100 or above is the minimum you should aim for if you’re looking for maximum color clarity on your HDTV or computer monitor.
-This is definitely the province of people looking for an absolute picture perfect experience as opposed to simply relieving eyestrain, however, so unless you’re building the ultimate home theater setup or you’re looking to break into video editing you needn’t stress about getting a perfect CRI-rated bulb.
+This is definitely the province of people looking for an absolute picture perfect experience as opposed to simply relieving eyestrain.
+So unless you’re building the ultimate home theater setup—or you’re looking to break into video editing—you needn’t stress about getting a perfect CRI-rated bulb.
 A quality bulb with a 6500K color temperature is more than enough for just about everyone.

 Simple DIY Solutions

-If your television set or monitor is separated from the wall by some distance, our HDTV set and stand are cocked at a forty-five degree angle in the corner of our living room, for example, it’s very easy to place a regular lamp assembly behind the screen.
+If your television set or monitor is separated from the wall by some distance, it’s easy to place a regular lamp assembly behind the screen.

-While we’re perfectly happy with the setup (as it cost us nothing because we had the parts on hand and would only have cost us around $18 if we bought the parts new) if we wanted to upgrade it while still keeping the project fairly inexpensive and DIY, we could purchase a daylight fluorescent bulb intended for reef aquariums and lizard keeping.
-A good bulb with 6500K color temperature and a 90+ CRI rating runs about $25, add in a simple lamp assembly to mount it in might run you another $20.
-For under $50 you can have as close to what they use in professional studios without shelling out $$$ for the experience.
+While we’re perfectly happy with the setup (it would only cost around $18 if we didn’t already have the around), there are ways to upgrade the experience while still keeping the project fairly inexpensive.
+For example, you could purchase a daylight fluorescent bulb intended for reef aquariums and lizard keeping.
+A good bulb with 6500K color temperature and a 90+ CRI rating runs about $25.
+Add in a simple lamp assembly to mount it for around another $20, and for under $50, you can have pretty close to what they use in professional studios without shelling out loads of money for the experience.

 Again, in the use-what-you-have category, we rigged up our multi-monitor stand with some IKEA Dioder LED puck lights we had laying around.
 A simple set of four pucks and a little power brick assembly will run you around $25 at IKEA.
-We’re including this not because the Dioder line has perfect color temperature (they don’t) but to highlight what you can accomplish just using materials you have laying around and that even lights a bit warmer than what you’d want in a perfect studio setting or optimized home theater can still work well.
+We’re including this not because the Dioder line has perfect color temperature (they don’t) but to highlight what you can accomplish just using materials you have around the house.
+If nothing else, it will tell you if bias lighting is right for you.